- Professional liability insurance

 Clients rely on your services to help maintain their financial health – and if you don’t deliver contracted services, they could take you to court.
 For instance, if you fail to submit a client’s tax return on time, the client could sue you in an effort to recoup an IRS fine.
 Professional liability insurance can pay for your legal defense and related expenses if a client files a lawsuit for a missed deadline or failure to deliver a service.

-Allegations of professional negligence are an unfortunate reality facing accountants, bookkeepers, and other finance and accounting professionals.
+Allegations of professional negligence are an unfortunate reality for finance and accounting professionals.
 If your investment advice causes a client to lose money, the client can accuse you of negligence and file a lawsuit.
 E&O insurance pays for attorney’s fees and other legal expenses that result from an accusation of professional negligence.

-While professional liability insurance covers missed deadlines and other mistakes made by finance and accounting businesses, it does not cover injuries, slander, and many other potential risks.
-Accountants, tax preparers, and other finance and accounting professionals should also consider:
+While professional liability insurance covers missed deadlines and other mistakes made by finance and accounting businesses, it does not cover injuries, cyberattacks, and many other potential risks.
+Financial professionals should also consider:

 General liability insurance: This policy covers common risks in the finance industry, such as customer slip-and-fall injuries and damage to client property.

-Are you ready to safeguard your bookkeeping business, financial planning firm, or other enterprise with professional liability insurance?
+Are you ready to safeguard your small financial business with professional liability insurance?
 Complete Insureon’s easy online application to compare quotes from top U.S. carriers.
 Once you find a policy that fits your needs, you can begin coverage in less than 24 hours.